Anubhav8176/Ani-Weeb/README.md

 **⭐ If you like this project, don't forget to give it a star! ⭐**

-*It means a lot and helps other weebs discover the app!*
+*It means a lot and helps other otakus discover the app!*

 <br/>